dusty-nv/jetson-inference/docs/pytorch-collect-detection.md

             csi://0
 ```

-> **note:** it's important to run inference with the labels file that gets generated to your model directory, and not the one that you originally created from your dataset.
+> **note:** it's important to run inference with the labels file that gets generated to your model directory, and not the one that you originally created for your dataset.
 This is because a `BACKGROUND` class gets added to the class labels by `train_ssd.py` and saved to the model directory (which the trained model expects to use).

 If you need to, go back and collect more training data and re-train your model again.
 You can restart again and pick up where you left off using the `--resume` argument (run `python3 train_ssd.py --help` for more info).
 Remember to re-export the model to ONNX after re-training.